datatrail-jhu/00_intro/manuscript/004_how_to_learn.md

 #### The Mindset

-To learn how to learn, it's important to know just how important your midset is.
+To learn how to learn, it's important to know just how important your mindset is.
 Your goal should be to answer an interesting question.
 Your objective is *not* to memorize a bunch of functions.
 It's to *use those functions* to do something interesting.
-The path to accomplishing that goal may be ciruitous.
+The path to accomplishing that goal may be circuitous.
 You may take a few steps backward and experience a setback or two before moving forward.
 That's ok!

 ![mindset](images/004_how_to_learn/004_cdsintro_how_to_learn-5.png)